 Prof. Dr. Johannes Krause (born 1980) is a native of Thuringia.
 In 2008, he received his Ph.D. in Genetics at the University of Leipzig and the Max Planck Institute for Evolutionary Anthropology, Leipzig, supervised by Svante Paabo.
 Subsequently, he worked at the Max Planck Institute in Leipzig as a postdoc before he was appointed Junior-Professor for Paleogenetics at the University of Tübingen in 2010 and subsequently Full-Professor for Archaeo- and Paleogenetics at the same university in 2013.
 In 2014, he became one of the two founding directors of the Max Planck Institute for the Science of Human History in Jena, Germany, where he is the head of the Department of Archaeogenetics.
 In 2015 he was made an honorary professor for Archaeo- and Palaeogentics at the University of Tübingen.
 He is one of the founding directors of the Max Planck-Harvard Research Center for the Archaeoscience of the Ancient Mediterranean (MHAAM), established in 2017.
+In 2018 he was appointed as a Full Professor for Archaeogenetics at the Institute of Zoology and Evolutionary Research, Friedrich Schiller University, Jena.
+In June 2020 Johannes Krause was reappointed as a director to the Max Planck Institute for Evolutionary Anthropology in Leipzig.
+The relocation of the Department of Archaeogenetics from Jena to Leipzig will be completed by the end of 2021.

 Prof. Dr. Krause focuses on the analysis of ancient DNA to investigate such topics as pathogens from historic and prehistoric epidemics, human genetic history and human evolution.
 He has also contributed to deciphering Neanderthal genetics and the shared genetic heritage of Neanderthals and modern humans.
 In 2010, while working at the Max Planck Institute for Evolutionary Anthropology in Leipzig, he discovered the first genetic evidence of the Denisovans, an extinct human species first discovered in Siberia.
 His recent work includes revealing the genetic heritage of ancient Egyptians, uncovering the source of the epidemic plague bacteria that periodically caused historic and prehistoric epidemics in Europe, and clarifying the complex history of Europe’s prehistoric mass migrations.
 Prof. Dr. Krause has published more than 120 articles in peer-reviewed journals, including Nature, Science, Cell, Nature Reviews Genetics, PNAS, Nature Microbiology, Nature Communications, etc.